IMPORTANT UPDATE

 Case Contacts

-Canada established Immigration Holding Centres to house Immigration Detainees in administrative detention settings for immigration related purposes.
-Despite the existence of those facilities, the vast majority of days spent by Immigration Detainees in detention occur in Provincial Prisons, where Immigration Detainees are allegedly incorporated into the general inmate population.
-The action alleges that Immigration Detainees are treated as though they are criminal inmates themselves, where they are subjected to being handcuffed, shackled, strip-searched, confined to small prison cells, subjected to solitary confinement and rigid routines, under constant surveillance, and their access to their families, legal counsel, and the outside world are severely restricted.
+The action alleges that Immigration Detainees are treated as though they are criminal inmates themselves, where they are subjected to handcuffing, shackling, strip-searches, confinement to small prison cells, subjected to solitary confinement and rigid routines, kept under constant surveillance, and their access to their families, legal counsel, and the outside world are severely restricted.

-Further, the CBSA allegedly discriminates against Immigration Detainees with mental health conditions, relying on false negative stereotypes to justify their detention in a Provincial Prison.
+Further, the CBSA is alleged to discriminate against a subclass of Immigration Detainees with mental health conditions, relying on false negative stereotypes to justify their detention in a Provincial Prison.
 The claim alleges that these individuals are much more likely to be deemed by Canada to be higher risk and detained in Provincial Prisons because of their disability, contrary to their Charter rights.

 This exposure to tense and dangerous environments, whether prolonged or brief, causes real and substantial harm to the Immigration Detainees.
 The plaintiffs allege they have suffered physical and psychological injuries as a result.